I Ditched Sugar For Breakfast and Embraced These Recipes

 Trust me, eating something in the morning that doesn’t appeal to your taste buds can affect your day.
 So instead, you may want to choose a classic blend of health and taste.

-Ideally, (as per nutritionists) breakfasts that are the healthiest have a combination of protein, fiber, and healthy fats to keep you satisfied until noon and a moderate amount of unrefined carbs for immediate energy.
+Ideally, (as per nutritionists) a healthy breakfast is a combination of protein, fiber, and healthy fats to keep you satisfied until noon and a moderate amount of unrefined carbs for immediate energy.

-So here are 4 healthy foods to pump up your mornings:
+So here are 4 healthy breakfast recipes to pump up your mornings:

 Sweet Potato & Egg Muffin